stla/jackpolynomials/README.md

 ratios of polynomials.

-### Combinatorics
+### Kostka-Jack numbers, Kostka-Foulkes polynomials, and Kostka-Macdonald polynomials

-The modules `Math.Combinatorics.Kostka` and `Math.Combinatorics.Tableaux`
+The package can also compute the Kostka-Jack numbers (i.e. Kostka numbers with a Jack parameter), the Kostka-Foulkes polynomials (aka $t$-Kostka polynomials), the Kostka-Macdonald polynomials (aka $qt$-Kostka polynomials), and the Hall polynomials.
+Skew generalizations are also available: skew Kostka-Jack numbers, skew Kostka-Foulkes polynomials, and skew Kostka-Macdonald polynomials.

-appeared in version 1.4.6.0.
-They provide some functions to compute Kostka-Jack numbers, possibly skew, to enumerate the semistandard Young tableaux with a given shape and a given weight, possibly skew, and to enumerate Gelfand-Tsetlin patterns.
+### Semistandard Young tableaux and Gelfand-Tsetlin patterns

-The reason to include these modules in the package is that these functions are used to compute the symmetric polynomials.
+The package allows to enumerate the semistandard Young tableaux with a given shape, possibly skew, and a given weight, and to enumerate Gelfand-Tsetlin patterns defined by a skew partition.

 ## References